-If you are in children’s ministry, it’s probably because you love the kids you work with.
+If you are in children’s ministry, it’s probably because you love your children you work with.
 Yes, you may complain about their bad behavior or sour attitude.
 You may even get frustrated with their lack of interest, manners or respect, but they’re the reason you stay up late to prepare, show up early to teach and miss out on the many good things your church has to offer (like Bible study groups for adults that happen on Sunday or even a church service).

 In other words, is your love offering them a rich taste of God’s incredible goodness?
 When they look into your eyes, do they see the face of God looking back at them with eyes of delight, with eyes that see the treasure that lies beyond their failings?
 When they hear your voice, do they get a taste of Christ taking pleasure in them?
 When they’re in your classroom, do they catch a glimpse of God’s heart that beats wildly with excitement over who they are and who they will become?